Shruubi/CourierJS/README.md

 ### Possible Patches

-- convert middleware application from iterating over a list of functions to continuation passing style?
 - have `subscribe()` and `register()` return a unique ID that can be used to remove individual middle applicators or message receivers

 ### License